anmokhta/superGPT-chrome-extension-mac-wrapper/README.md

 **Why this approach?**
 - No Homebrew, no system-wide changes, and no risk to your main Chrome or user profile.
 - You can easily update the app or extension by reinjecting resources.
+- Honestly, I wanted to explore scripting, chromium, and ChatGPT

 ---